Bardolph-Automation-Inc/bardolph/docs/installation.rst

 work as well, but the Zero-W is among the cheapest, and is entirely capable enough for this purpose.

-The server runs an a basic installation of Raspbian.
-It also runs on Debian and MacOS; basically, you need a Python interpreter version 3.5 or higher.
+The server runs well on a stock installation of Raspbian.
+It also runs on Debian and MacOS; basically, you need a Python interpreter revision 3.5 or higher.

 O.S.
 Setup
 ==========